apache/airflow/docs/apache-airflow/start/docker.rst

 Running Airflow in Docker
 #########################

-this quick-start guide will allow you to quickly start Airflow from :doc:`CeleryExecutor </executor/celery>` in Docker.
+This quick-start guide will allow you to quickly start Airflow with :doc:`CeleryExecutor </executor/celery>` in Docker.
 This is the fastest way to start Airflow.

 Before you begin
 ================